crcdng/flutter_shader_examples/README.md

 ## open issues

 * Rewrite snow, which does not need an Animated Sampler
-* tested on macOs only, needs tests on windows / mobile / web
+* tested on macOS, needs tests on other platforms
+* NEW (0.3.0) compiles on Android (tested on Samsung Galaxy A26 5G). some shaders need screen size fixes.

 ## resources